BryanHogan/bryanhogan/src/content/blog/how-to-sync-obsidian.md

 - **Google Drive** - Use Google Drive tools to sync local files between devices.
 - **Github** - Push and pull your Vaults to a Github repository.

-Other possible options: OneDrive, iCloud and Dropbox.
+Other possible options similar to Google Drive: OneDrive, iCloud and Dropbox.[^1]

 Which synchronization tool is best for your use case?

 I have tested the Windows and Android environments myself.
 I will include references to options for Linux and the apple ecosystem.
-I have used all of these options to sync between my Windows 10 desktop, Windows 10 laptop and Android phone.
+I have used all of these options to sync between my Windows 10 / 11 desktop, Windows 10 / 11 laptop and Android phone.

-Obsidian is an amazing tool, but the price of its Obsidian Sync feels exorbitant to many.
+Obsidian is an amazing tool, but the price of its Obsidian Sync feels a bit too high to many.
 There are free options such as Syncthing or Github.
 Or you might already be using a sync tool for your images or documents like Google Drive, might as well include your Vaults in there then.

 I will go over how each tool works, what's it strength and weaknesses are and how to set them up.